georgian-io/LLM-Finetuning-Toolkit/README.md

 5. Submit a **Pull request** so that we can review your changes

 NOTE: Be sure to merge the latest from "upstream" before making a pull request!

+### Setting Up Repo for Development

+- We recommend using `poetry` to manage dependency
+- Install deps via `poetry install`
+- Enter virtual environment with `poetry shell`
+- Install pre-commit hooks using `pre-commit install`